Machine learning for rapid discovery of laminar flow channel wall modifications that enhance heat transfer: Code and data availablity

 \section{Code and data availablity}

-The code to train the CNNs can be found on https://github.com/aimat-lab/ChemEngML.
+The code to train the CNNs can be found at https://github.com/aimat-lab/ChemEngML.
 The data that support the findings of this study are available upon reasonable request from the authors.